Just-in-time refresh for external catalog metadata (private preview)¶

 - This LIMITEDACCESS topic is not in public navigation.
 Use the direct link your account team provides.

-- In this preview, JIT refresh supports Iceberg REST catalog integrations and Open Catalog catalog integrations.
-It does not support native AWS Glue catalog integrations or other non-REST catalog integration types unless your account team states otherwise.
+- In this preview, JIT refresh supports Iceberg REST catalog integrations, Open Catalog catalog integrations, and native AWS Glue catalog integrations.
+It does not support Snowflake-managed Iceberg, object-storage catalog integrations, or other ineligible types unless your account team states otherwise.

 - Not every table type or SQL shape is supported.
 Your account team confirms what applies to your account.